otagobioinformaticsspringschool/wrangling-genomics-nesi/episodes/02-quality-control.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+**This lesson has been adapted from the original [Data Carpentry - Wrangling Genomics](https://datacarpentry.org/wrangling-genomics/) to be run using the NeSI infrastructure as part of the Otago Bioinformatics Spring School instead of AWS.**

 ## Bioinformatic workflows

 When working with high-throughput sequencing data, the raw reads you get off of the sequencer will need to pass through a number of different tools in order to generate your final desired output.
-The execution of this set of tools in a specified order is commonly referred to as a *workflow* or a *pipeline*.
+The execution of this set of tools in a specified order is commonly referred to as a _workflow_ or a _pipeline_.

 An example of the workflow we will be using for our variant calling analysis is provided below with a brief description of each step.